-This NSP eligible activity is for the acquiring, rehabilitating and selling to first time homebuyers.
-Qualified first time homebuyers that met the eligibility requirements of the NSP will have the opportunity to purchase a rehabilitated home that was once foreclosed upon or abandoned.
-The first time homebuyer may also be eligible to participate in the Downpayment Assistance program or use an eligible financing mechanism to assist with the purchase of the home.
+This NSP eligible activity is for the acquiring, rehabilitating and selling to first time homeownerships.
+Qualified first time homeownerships that met the eligibility requirements of the NSP will have the opportunity to purchase a rehabilitated home that was once foreclosed upon or abandoned.
+The first time homeownership may also be eligible to participate in the Direct Homeownership Assistance program or use an eligible financing mechanism to assist with the purchase of the home.
 An affordability covenant will be recorded against the property for a period of 45 years.
 Affordability will be ensured through an annual monitoring process.
-The City will initially acquire the abandoned or foreclosed upon home at 5 percent below the current appraised value.
+Tenure of beneficiaries will be homeownership in accordance with the established affordability covenants of 45-years.
+The City will initially acquire the abandoned or foreclosed upon homes at 1 percent below the current appraised value and ensure that an overall aggregate 1 percent is achieved for all eligible activities.
 The sales price will be equal to the costs incurred by the City, and this includes acquisition, rehabilitation and program delivery costs.